JOThurgood/mhd-ray-tracing/README.md

 The mathematics is discribed in an upcoming paper which will be linked to here once available.
 For now, see section 3.1 of [McLaughlin+2016](https://www.aanda.org/articles/aa/pdf/2016/07/aa27789-15.pdf) instead - the main solve is for equations 15 for a generic magnetic field B.

+## Using the code

+### Packages needed
+Requires a number of not-too-exotic packages (matplotlib, numpy, scipy).
+If you are used to python it should be easy to figure out, if you are not, the anaconda distribution should come pre-packaged with everything you need.

 ### magnetic_field.py